Arturo Vidal: 2016–17 season

-On 15 August 2016, Vidal scored the first goal of the 2016 DFL-Supercup match in a 2–0 victory over their fierce rival Borussia Dortmund.
+On 15 August 2016, Vidal scored the first goal of the 2016 DFL-Supercup match in a 2–0 victory over rivals Borussia Dortmund.
 He scored his first ever headed goal for Bayern in a 2–0 victory over Borussia Mönchengladbach on 22 October.
 On 8 March 2017, he scored two goals in a 5–1 away victory over Arsenal in the Champions League round of sixteen second leg match.
 On 12 April, he scored a header and also missed a penalty as his side suffered a 2–1 home defeat against Real Madrid in the Champions League semi-final first leg.
 In the second leg, he was sent off for receiving a second yellow card after a controversial tackle on Marco Asensio and his side were again defeated and knocked out of the competition by Real Madrid with a 4–2 loss.
 In the last game of the season, Vidal scored a goal in a 4–1 home victory over SC Freiburg and his side sealed a 25th win of the season and ensured they went a whole league campaign without a defeat at the Allianz Arena for the first time since 2008.

 2017–18 season

-On 20 September, he scored his first goal of the season in a 3–0 away victory over FC Schalke 04.
+On 20 September, he scored his first goal of the season in a 3–0 away victory over Schalke 04.
 Vidal scored the only goal of the match in a 1–0 victory over Eintracht Frankfurt and it was his fourth goal in his last four appearances in the league.
 On 26 October, he made his 100th appearance for the club in a 5–4 victory on penalties against RB Leipzig in the DFB-Pokal second round match.
 Vidal suffered a season ending knee injury during training on 14 April 2018, and that was his last official match for Bayern.
 He underwent arthroscopic surgery and was expected back for the 2018–19 Bundesliga preseason.